engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 You can choose to link your Engine Yard account to a GitHub account.
 After linking accounts, when you create an AppCloud application using a GitHub repository, the deploy key is automatically created.

-For more information, see [[Linking an Engine Yard account to a GitHub account|linking-github-to-appcloud]].
+For more information, see [[Linking an Engine Yard account to a GitHub account|linking-github-to-cloud]].

 <a href=#update6><h2 id="update6">Minor: Update and fixes to the AppCloud stack</h2></a>